consortium-chat/constitution/Constitution.md

 * If a time of day is mentioned, it is assumed to be in Pacific Time as used by the state of Washington
 * If a motion depends on when a message was "posted" or "sent" or similar, it is assumed to be the timestamp assigned to the message by discord, obtainable by extracting it from the snowflake ID.
 * A motion that is phrased as changing the state of the universe is assumed to mean the CONsortium shall take action to make that change happen.

+### Override votes

+A unanimous vote of Shelvacu, Ben, and Colin can do anything a super motion can do, and does so as soon as all three votes are made in favor.

+### Supreme Leaders

+The only members with the title of "Supreme Leader" are Shelvacu, Ben, and Matt.

+### The Transition

+This constitution wholly replaces the previous constitution.

+All {fungibles, motions, and transactions} and history thereof shall continue existing unless otherwise stated.